Gluten-Free & Vegan Black Bean Brownies

 Quick Tip: For some extra crunch, try mixing in up to 1/2 cup chopped walnuts or pecans.

-Step 4: Scoop the batter into the prepared baking pan and spread evenly using a spatula.
+Step 4: Scoop the brownie batter into the prepared baking dish and spread evenly using a spatula.
 Sprinkle some extra chocolate chips on top if you like!

 Bake for 25-30 minutes then let cool in the pan for at least one hour.
-Slice and enjoy!
+It’s important to allow them to cool so they firm up.

 Black bean brownies are still brownies but they definitely have some added nutrition benefits when compared to regular brownies, such as a higher fiber and protein content.